Shopify/hosted-payment-sim/README.md

 | ``x-timestamp``         | [iso-8601](http://en.wikipedia.org/wiki/ISO_8601) | ✓         | 2014-03-24T12:15:41Z                     |                                                                         |
 | ``x-result``            | fixed choice                                      | ✓         | 123                                      | One of: success, pending, failure                                       |
 | ``x-signature``         | hex string                                        | ✓         | 3a59e201a9b8692702b8c41dcba476d4a46e5f5c | See [Signing Mechanism](#signing-mechanism).                                     |

+### Outstanding Questions

++ Do we absolutely need to have signing support?
+I feel like we do, but assuming HTTPS for all communication, simply sharing and comparing secret key may be enough instead?
++ Do we need to timestamp all requests/responses?
+It's quite common, but I'm not convinced it provides any value.
++ Can we initiate an offsite using a GET, ideally a 302?
+One concern with that, is that contents of the request are likely to be logged by load balancers, web servers, web frameworks etcetera, which would be unacceptable if we remove signing requirement, for example.
++ How should we express things like line items, shipping lines, discount lines etcetera in our [Request Values](#request-values)?